iugamarian/links/README.md

 No ttl serial really needed if for editing you remove storage from NSA320 and edit on another computer

+LED status information from this new uboot 2017

+# Blue first LED = power is on

+# Green blinking second LED = kernel has been found and is being loaded

-Green second LED = boot is OK
+# Green second LED = boot has been OK, now ssh login to the NAS should work

-Yellow second LED = kernel booted but something else not ok, try fixing with makeimage commands on uInitrd
+# Yellow blinking second LED = rootfs device not found, kernel not booted, try using USB stick with

-Blinking second yellow LED = kernel not booted, try makeimage commands on uImage, /boot/uEnv.txt, repartition
+Debian rootfs in front USB port, makeimage commands on uImage, /boot/uEnv.txt, repartition

+uboot 2017 from my experinence can not see very fast USB sticks, larger than 2 TB HDD's and any SSD,

+probably uboot does not know to negociate SATA speed and USB speed for newer devices to ask to be slower

+# Yellow second LED = rootfs device has been found, kernel booted but something else not ok like uInitrd

+or bad information about architecture, try fixing with /boot/uEnv.txt or makeimage commands on uInitrd

-LAN green LED = eth0 working
+# LAN green LED = eth0 working, NAS should be seen on the network

-LAN only yellow LED = eth0 not working
+# LAN only yellow LED = eth0 not working, NAS is behaving like having LAN cable unplugged

 # Zyxel NSA320 install working Debian